Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 ## Melee Attacks

 A melee attack allows you to attack a target within your reach.
-A melee attack typically uses a handheld weapon or an **:rsc-a: Unarmed Strike**{ .rsc }.
+A melee attack typically uses a handheld weapon or an **:rsc-a: Unarmed Strike**{.rsc}.
 Many monsters make melee attacks with claws, teeth, or other body parts.
 A few spells also involve melee attacks.

 ### Reach